Salah Hamouri

-Hamouri was arrested in 2005 and accused of plotting to murder Ovadia Yosef founder of Israel's ultra-Orthodox Shas party, and former Sephardic Chief Rabbi of Israel.
+Hamouri was arrested in 2005 and accused of plotting to murder Ovadia Yosef, founder of Israel's ultra-Orthodox Shas party and former Sephardic Chief Rabbi of Israel.
 After over 3 years' detention without trial, on the advice of his lawyer, while protesting his innocence he admitted culpability in a plea bargain in order to avoid a 14-year term of imprisonment, and was sentenced by a military tribunal to serve a 7 in jail.
 A number of committees have formed to protest against his treatment and affirm his innocence.
 Hamouri was released in exchange for the return of the Israeli POW Gilad Shalit in December 2011.

-He has been repeatedly placed under a regime of administrative detention – which Amnesty International described as 'a major human rights violation' It has been claimed that he has been held in detention for a crime of opinion.
+He has been repeatedly placed under a regime of administrative detention – which Amnesty International described as "a major human rights violation" It has been claimed that he has been held in detention for a crime of opinion.

 Early life and education

 Salah Hamouri, is a native Jerusalemite, resident in the one neighbourhood, Dahyat el-Barid, of Al-Ram enclosed within Israel's Jerusalem municipal boundaries.
-He was born 25 April 1985 in Jerusalem, one of three children—a brother, Amir, and a sister, Caroline—to a French mother, Denise-Annick Hamouri, née Guidoux, from Bourg-en-Bresse, who teaches French at a private Catholic school in West Jerusalem, and a Palestinian father, Hassan Hamouri, who manages a restaurant in East Jerusalem.
+He was one of three children—a brother, Amir, and a sister, Caroline—born to a French mother, Denise-Annick Hamouri, née Guidoux, from Bourg-en-Bresse, who teaches French at a private Catholic school in West Jerusalem, and a Palestinian father, Hassan Hamouri, who manages a restaurant in East Jerusalem.
 He is trilingual in Arabic, Hebrew and French, and has dual nationality, Palestinian and French, with French citizenship and an Israeli identity card.

-An alumnus of the Catholic private school of Frères de Lasalle de Jérusalem in East Jerusalem, after his Baccalaureate he enrolled in sociology at Bethlehem University, and subsequently studied law and qualified as a lawyer.
+An alumnus of the Catholic private school of Frères de Lasalle de Jérusalem in East Jerusalem, after his baccalaureate he enrolled in sociology at Bethlehem University, and subsequently studied law and qualified as a lawyer.